 - Plastic or paper grocery bags (Recycle when done)

 - Pack items IN...

 - Trash bags: They fit in the car better, and you can reuse them later for trash

 - Suitcases, messenger bags, book bags, etc.: Use bags you are bringing with you to school for packing

-- Plastic storage containers: You can use the big type for storage later, and the kinds with drawers that you use as furniture?
-Pack in them, tape up the drawers, and there you go!
+- Plastic storage containers: You can use the big type for storage later.
+The kinds with drawers that you use as furniture are also great - pack in them, tape up the drawers, and there you go!